waelsucks/data-science-template/README.md

-## Data Science Project Template
+## Data Science ML Project Template

-You can use this template to structure your Python data science projects.
-It is based on [Cookie Cutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).
+This is a project template for building Machine Learning models.
+To use, clone and install the requirements.